Skip to contents

 End of the point

-The point can be ended by entering a terminal action (kill or error), or if the point ends in a way that doesn’t fit nicely with the available options, you can pause the video (press “q” or the pause button) and choose “Won current rally” for the appropriate team.
+The point can be ended by entering a terminal action (kill or error), or if the point ends in a way that doesn’t fit nicely with the available options, you can pause the video (press the pause shortcut key) and choose “Won current rally” for the appropriate team.

 When the set concludes, it will prompt you to confirm whether it is the end of the set.
 Confirm the end of the set and then enter the lineups for the next set ready to start scouting that one.